-For persons requiring more intensive community based services, the agency offers three ACT-level teams.
+For persons requiring more intensive community based services, the agency offers four ACT-level teams.

 ACT (Assertive Community Treatment) – In 1994, Community Support Services launched its first ACT team providing wrap-around services for persons with more intensive needs requiring frequent community contact to maintain stability.
 Persons referred to ACT typically have a history of multiple hospitalizations and crisis intervention visits.